KrauseFx/krausefx.com/_posts/2017-01-31-scaling-open-source-communities.md

 * The user already found a workaround, and doesn’t care about spending more time on this issue
 * Many engineers switch companies and projects frequently

 Having a bot can ensure that issues are still relevant and reproducible.
-Thefastlane-botautomatically asks if an issue is still relevant with the most recent fastlane release after just 2 months.
+The `fastlane-bot` automatically asks if an issue is still relevant with the most recent fastlane release after just 2 months.

 ![](/squarespace_images/static_545299aae4b0e9514fe30c95_54529a29e4b025a90f45cc50_5890119203596e99bbde85b4_1485836693702__img.png_)